Director, Writer, Producer [Ngāti Pikiao, Ngāi Te Rangi]

 Swimming against the tide becomes an exhilarating experience.
 It makes you strong.
 I am completely without fear now.
-Merata Meta, to writer Helen Martin (Listener, October 14 1989)
+Merata Meta in an interview with Listener writer Helen Martin, 14 October 1989

 It's the 1870s, and Māori leader Te Wheke (Anzac Wallace) is fed up by brutal land grabs.
 He leads a bloody rebellion against the colonial Government, provoking threatened frontiersmen, disgruntled natives, lusty wahine, bible-bashing priests, and kupapa alike to consider the nature of ‘utu’ (retribution).
 Legendary New Yorker critic Pauline Kael raved about Geoff Murphy’s ambitious follow up to Goodbye Pork Pie: “[He] has an instinct for popular entertainment.
 He has a deracinated kind of hip lyricism.
 And they fuse quite miraculously in this epic ...”

 This 1982 Lookout documentary charts Samoan novelist and poet Albert Wendt’s personal view of Samoans in Auckland.
 Set mainly in what was then predominantly Samoan Grey Lynn, Wendt looks at how New Zealand-born Samoans maintain the traditions of their homeland.
 He also examines the close ties between those in New Zealand and the wider ainga, or extended family, back home.
 The church’s role in the community is highlighted, along with sports.
 Wendt also addresses what he sees as the double edged sword of remittance: sending money back to islands.